Large Language Models Hallucination: A Comprehensive Survey: Hallucination Mitigation

 \textbf{Instruction-based prompts.} Provide explicit and clear instructions to an LLM to guide its output towards the intended result using natural language.
 Studies \cite{wei2022chain, madaan2023self} have shown that instruction-based prompting, when coupled with techniques such as CoT reasoning or iterative refinement, significantly reduces hallucinations by constraining model responses to align with facts and rationality.
-Moreover, LLM fine-tuning on instruction-based datasets enhances its ability to obey complex instructions as well as suppress errors \cite{ouyang2022training}.
+Moreover, LLM fine-tuning on instruction-based datasets enhances its ability to follow complex instructions and reduce errors \cite{ouyang2022training}.
 Kim et al. \cite{kim2024self} proposed SELF-EXPERTISE, a method that generates knowledge-based instruction datasets rather than relying on LLMs' parametric knowledge.
 It extracts factual knowledge from seed dataset outputs to create structured instruction, input, and output pairs, ensuring factual accuracy.
-Additionally, system instructions provide explicit guidance to generate logically sound responses, particularly in specialized domains, such as law.
+Additionally, system instructions provide explicit guidance for generating logically sound responses, particularly in specialized domains, such as law.

 \textbf{Tag-based prompts.} These approaches depend on tailoring LLMs to perform certain tasks by integrating additional information "tags" into the input.
 These tags or markers are incorporated into the prompt to direct the model's focus and response formulation.
 Feldman et al. \cite{feldman2023trapping} conducted a study on the impact of tagged prompting on LLM hallucination mitigation.
 Their research demonstrated a remarkable success rate of 98.88\% in eliminating fabricated information when using context-embedded tags.
 Similarly, Penkov \cite{penkov2024mitigating} proposed a method that integrates domain-specific tools, such as BioBERT and ChEBI, with tagged prompting.
 Their approach focused on anchoring LLM outputs to verifiable facts, particularly in specialized fields, such as biomedicine.
-The study showed that this combination of techniques could substantially reduce hallucinations by providing a semantic framework to which the model can adhere during response generation.
+The study showed that this combination of techniques could substantially reduce hallucinations by providing a semantic framework for the model to adhere to during response generation.

 \textbf{ICL prompts.} Refer to an alternative learning paradigm in which the prompt contains some examples for the LLM to follow to complete the task given.
 When combined with other techniques, ICL represents a valuable approach to mitigating hallucinations in LLMs.
 By leveraging the model's ability to adapt to new tasks and information without parameter updates, ICL can potentially improve factual accuracy and reduce erroneous outputs \cite{liang2024thames}.
 Moreover, Zhang et al. \cite{zhang2023summit} showed that ICL with iterative refinement enhances summary faithfulness, demonstrating its advantages in faithfulness, controllability, and overall quality.
 Similarly, Vu et al. \cite{vu2023freshllms} showed that few-shot prompts containing up-to-date information can improve factual accuracy.